dtrussel/dtrussel.github.io/_posts/2020-04-11-design-patterns-singleton.md

 reference of a local variable (which is usually a really bad idea).
 However it is a reference to a [static local variable](https://en.cppreference.com/w/cpp/language/storage_duration#Static_local_variables), hence only one instance of this local variable exists in the entire program and therefore returning its reference is perfectly fine.
-And unlike a file static object, the static local variable are initialized the first time they are used.
+And unlike a file static object, static local variables are initialized the first time they are used.

 However there is one downside.
 There is a performance overhead.
 Every time the